Chebyshev

 The additional output

 module, not directly used for testing, makes it possible to customize the output of the tests, such as which fields to print and how to display them.
-Customization options are available through the output::settings
+Customization options are available through the settings

 The random